etc-ditto/ditto-document/index.md

 ---
-layout: default
+layout: home
 title: Overview
 nav_order: 1
 ---

-#Ditto Design Document
+# Ditto Design Document
-###Ditto is developing a game that makes the full use of Stadia's State Share feature.
+### Ditto is developing a game that makes the full use of Stadia's State Share feature.